 Saturdays - 10am - 12pm

 We are distributing food via a no-contact menu system that allows shoppers to receive food and personal care items that best meet their needs.
-All distributions include non-perishable food items, refrigerated items, frozen meat (depending on availability), and milk.
+All distributions include non-perishable food items, fresh produce, bread, milk and other dairy items, and frozen meat (depending on availability).

-The following system is in place for food box pickup:
+The following system is in place for food pickup:

 1. Enter through our main driveway entrance and follow the cones.
 Please stay to the right to allow for passage out of the parking lot.

-3. You will receive a menu and a pencil (which you can keep).
-A volunteer will take your menu and ask you to drive up to the next set of cones.
+2. You will receive a menu and a pencil (which you can keep).
+A volunteer will take your menu and provide further instruction.

-4. A volunteer will put the food in your car.
+3. A volunteer will put your food in your car.
 Please have your trunk as empty as possible to make room for the food.

-We are committed to serving our West Madison, Middleton and Cross Plains community members, as well as those in need of emergency food during this time.
-As their is ample food available, shoppers may come as often as needed.
+We are committed to serving our West Madison, Middleton and Cross Plains community members, as well as anyone in need of emergency food during this time.
+Shoppers may come as often as needed.

 During this time, MOM is assisting those outside of our standard service area with emergency food needs.
 No one, regardless of zipcode, will be turned away.